 might make these same resolutions next year!
 But I guarantee you'll be a more peaceful parent, with a happier, more cooperative child.

-integrating daily sustainable self-nurturing into your life: Go to bed earlier so you’re better rested, eat healthfully to maintain your energy, transform
+daily sustainable self-nurturing into your life: Go to bed earlier so you’re better rested, eat healthfully to maintain your energy, transform those

-those inner negative comments into encouraging ones, and slow down your pace so you're not as stressed.
+inner negative comments into encouraging ones, and slow down your pace so you're not so stressed.

 Does this sound hard?
 It is.
 Maybe the hardest thing we ever do.
 But that urgency to act is coming from your "fight or flight."
 It makes your child look